 Notably underrepresented in transfer research are sense-aware tasks, such as polysemy disambiguation and lexical semantic change (LSC), despite the central role polysemy has in NLP.
 Unlike sentiment analysis or other tasks amenable to meaning-preserving translations, polysemy exhibits substantial language-specific variation \cite{rzymski2020database}, making it particularly suitable for rigorous evaluation of zero-shot multilingual transfer ability.

-Exceptions for polysemy are few, \citet{raganato2020xl} reported transfer to 12 languages, but use only English as a source language, while \citet{dubossarsky2024strengthening} found near-zero transfer to Hindi, questioning the feasibility of zero-shot transfer in low-resource settings. \citet{arefyev-2021-etal} showed that training on polysemy disambiguation generalizes to semantic change detection, linking the two tasks. \citet{cassotti2023xl} fine-tuned models on multilingual polysemy datasets, achieving state-of-the-art results \cite{schlechtweg2020semeval} and strong transfer to unseen languages \cite{periti2024systematic}, though none of these works isolate the effect of multilinguality itself.
+Exceptions for polysemy are few. \citet{raganato2020xl} reported transfer to 12 languages, but used only English as a source language, while \citet{dubossarsky2024strengthening} found near-zero transfer to Hindi, raising questions about the feasibility of zero-shot transfer in low-resource settings.
+In contrast, \citet{goworek-etal-2025-senwich} recently showed notable zero-shot transfer from English to 10 low-resource languages, highlighting the need for further investigation.

+With regard to LSC, \citet{arefyev-2021-etal} showed that training on polysemy disambiguation generalizes to semantic change detection, linking the two tasks. \citet{cassotti2023xl} followed up and fine-tuned models on multilingual polysemy datasets, achieving state-of-the-art results \cite{schlechtweg2020semeval} and strong transfer to unseen languages \cite{periti2024systematic}.

+None of these works studied multilinguality itself.
+A notable exception is \citet{berend-2022-combating}, who explicitly examined the role of multilinguality in word sense disambiguation transfer.
+However, their study investigated the role of multilinguality only at the pretraining stage, rather than during fine-tuning.
+This is a less practical perspective given the ubiquitous use of multilingual models in NLP today, where many languages lack high quality monolingual models.

-Overall, while multilingual transfer has been widely studied, its direct contribution - especially in lexically focused tasks like polysemy and LSC - remains underexplored.
+Overall, while multilingual transfer has been widely studied, the direct contribution of multilinguality in fine-tuning remains underexplored, especially in lexically focused tasks like polysemy and LSC.
 This work addresses that gap by systematically testing the role of multilinguality in sense-aware transfer.
 By manipulating multilingual conditions, we clarify when and how multilinguality supports cross-lingual generalization, helping to resolve prior conflicting findings and inform future research on transfer learning.